idimitriadis0/TranslateOnLinux/docs/index.md

 **Onboard** is an excellent on-screen (virtual) keyboard.
 Handy if you wish to remember how to type less frequent characters for your language.

-# Running GNU-Linux on Windows
+# Running GNU-Linux on Windows via WLS

-Just in case you prefer to run Linux from Windows, Windows 10 is able to [run Linux distributions side-by-side](https://docs.microsoft.com/en-us/windows/wsl/install-win1) without fiddling with a virtual machine or a dual boot installation.
+The Windows Subsystem for Linux ([WLS](https://docs.microsoft.com/en-us/windows/wsl/)) lets you run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup.

+This means you are able to [run Linux distributions side-by-side](https://docs.microsoft.com/en-us/windows/wsl/install).
+WLS requires Windows 10 (Build 19041 and higher) and Windows 11.

 # Running Windows applications on Linux